-Bennett earned a BA and BFA from Washington University in St. Louis and an MFA from Hunter College in New York.
-She spent 14 years living and working in New York before beginning her current position as a senior lecturer at Washington University, where she first joined the faculty as the Louis D. Beaumont Visiting Artist Fellow in 2013.
+Bennett earned a BA and BFA at Washington University in St. Louis, MO, and an MFA at Hunter College in New York.
+Her work is represented by Gallieri S.E. in Norway and Bruno David Gallery in St. Louis, MO.
+Currently, she is a senior lecturer at Washington University in St. Louis, MO, where she joined the faculty as the Louis D. Beaumont Visiting Artist Fellow in 2013.